johnnyw66/fipsyESP32programmer/README.md

 # TcpFipsyLoader example

-In this example, the ESP32 receives a JEDEC file via TCP, and programs Fipsy once the file has been verified.
+In this example, the ESP32 receives a JEDEC file via TCP, and flashes the Fipsy FPGA once the file has been verified.

 ## Wiring